Can a housing association force you to move?

 You can ask the court to delay your eviction up to a maximum of 6 weeks from the date of the hearing.

 If you don't leave, the housing association can ask the court to send bailiffs to evict you.
 The court has no power to suspend the bailiffs warrant.

-The mandatory grounds most likely to be used are:
+The mandatory grounds most often used are listed here.

 Ground 8: rent arrears of more than 8 weeks or 2 months

 The court must make an order to evict you if the housing association is using ground 8 for rent arrears as its reason for wanting you to be evicted.

 This ground only applies if you have this amount of rent arrears both at the time: